 In a Stanford University field experiment called “Display Advertising Impact: Search Lift and Social Influence,” the researchers found that those who were exposed to a display ad performed 5 to 25% more campaign-relevant search queries than those who were not exposed to the ad.

-At this point I might stand to be corrected of my earlier perception that search marketing has more strength since part of the reasons is because customers and audience are fueled to do so as a result of display ad.
+At this point I might stand to be corrected of my earlier perception that search marketing has more strength since part of the reason is because customers and audience are fueled to do so as a result of display ads.

-As I have stated, display is primarily for driving awareness and “filling the funnel” whereas search is better for driving immediate consideration and direct response.
-Understanding the role of each of these tactics is important to the marketing decisions of every ecommerce company and digital marketing campaigns.
+As I have stated, the display is primarily for driving awareness and “filling the funnel” whereas search is better for driving immediate consideration and direct response.
+Understanding the role of each of these tactics is important to the marketing decisions of every e-commerce company and digital marketing campaign.